Nihczsche/asr-server/README.md

 ## OpenAI API Compatibility ++
 See [OpenAI API reference](https://platform.openai.com/docs/api-reference/audio) for more information.
 - Audio file transcription via `POST /v1/audio/transcriptions` endpoint.
-    - Unlike OpenAI's API, `faster-whisper-server` also supports streaming transcriptions(and translations).
+    - Unlike OpenAI's API, `asr-server` also supports streaming transcriptions(and translations).
 This is useful for when you want to process large audio files and would rather receive the transcription in chunks as they are processed rather than waiting for the whole file to be transcribed.
 It works similarly to chat messages when chatting with LLMs.
 - Audio file translation via `POST /v1/audio/translations` endpoint.
 -  Live audio transcription via `WS /v1/audio/transcriptions` endpoint.
     - LocalAgreement2 ([paper](https://aclanthology.org/2023.ijcnlp-demo.3.pdf) | [original implementation](https://github.com/ufal/whisper_streaming)) algorithm is used for live transcription.